zukunft/zukunft.com/docs/code_functions_all.md

     \-- list_select
         \-- ui_select - show a selection list (e.g. of languages) and let the user pick one entry by name
     \-- phrase_steps
-        \-- ui_select - the pure html selection of the phrases of a new value one after the other: the chosen phrases ar e
+        \-- ui_select - the pure html selection of the phrases of a new value one after the other followed by the number
+                 field:
     \-- value_add_simple
         \-- ui_select - the pure html form that adds a value just by its phrases and the number: the phrases are selecte d step by